Skip to content

 Things not to Do:

-• Don’t be afraid to try new things, especially when it comes to food.
+• Don’t be afraid to try new things, especially regarding food.
 In Kuala Lumpur, there are several street food carts and market strolls where visitors can sample the cuisine of various gourmet masters.
-Some visitors are likely to steer clear of this activity to prevent suffering digestive difficulties.
+Some visitors will likely steer clear of this activity to prevent digestive difficulties.
 But don’t go down that road.
 Instead, use your common sense.
-A packed restaurant is a strong indicator that the food quality is good enough.
-You may also find the strolls that can be found on the left side of tiny alleyways; nevertheless, you should avoid sampling anything that you do not know precisely.
+A packed restaurant strongly indicates that the food quality is good enough.
+You may also find strolls that can be found on the left side of tiny alleyways; nevertheless, you should avoid sampling anything that you do not know precisely.

 • Don’t either get engaged in such political talks or criticize the government.
 It isn’t your business what happens here.
-You came to this place to have pleasure in it and enjoy this compelling land, not to struggle for freedom, unless you want to spend some time in prison in the meanwhile.
+You came to this place to have pleasure in it and enjoy this compelling land, not to struggle for freedom unless you want to spend some time in prison in the meantime.

-• Speaking of political arguments, don’t ever insult traditions, religion, or rituals.
+• Speaking of political arguments, don’t insult traditions, religion, or rituals.
 It is unacceptable.
 Malaysians are the most pleasant people if you wish to make friends in this faraway country.
-They are open-minded and eager to appreciate your culture, and they may invite you into their homes to share a meal with them.
-No matter what, the one thing they expect from you is to respect their faith and culture in return, regardless of your own beliefs.
+They are open-minded and eager to appreciate your culture and may invite you into their homes to share a meal with them.
+No matter what, they expect you to respect their faith and culture in return, regardless of your beliefs.

-Pro tip: PETRONAS Towers offer VIP packages if you want to indulge yourself in a decent advantage.
-Please don’t forget to bring the email confirmation after paying for the online admission ticket or ORD number and present it at the ticketing counter.
+Pro tip: PETRONAS Towers offers VIP packages if you want to indulge yourself in a decent advantage.
+Please bring the email confirmation after paying for the online admission ticket or ORD number and present it at the ticketing counter.

 Stay in the heart of Kuala Lumpur: Chinatown is a Must